pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 > **Warning:**
 >
-> If the Regional Auto Scaling group (ASG) is used:
+> If the Regional Auto Scaling Group (ASG) is used:
 >
 > * [Enable the instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection-instance) for all the EC2s that have been started.
 The instance scale-in protection for the ASG is not required.
 > * [Set termination policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) to `NewestInstance` for the ASG.